CoreyNaas/rust-logic-controller/README.md

 1. Primary goal is to be a learning experience
 2. Secondary goal is to be usable
 3. Tertiary goal is to be small and portable
-4. Quatiery goal is to be competitive
+4. Quatiery goal is to be useful

 ## Contributing
 TBD